evangelism/AzureMeetupApril19/README.md

 # Azure Microservicrs Meetup at April 19

-PPT and scrupts form Azure Microservicrs Meetup at April 19
+PPT and scripts form Azure Microservicrs Meetup at April 19

 **createk8s.sh** - bash script with parameters to create Kubertentes cluster at Azure Container Services
 **createdeis.sh** - bash script with parameters to create Deis Workflow on created Kuberntetes cluster (use the same prameters as **createk8s.sh**)